matrix-io/matrix-malos-zwave/README.md

 ```

-Then you need to reboot your device. **This process should be run just one time**.
+Then reboot your device. **This process should be run just one time**.
 The ZM5202 will keep this configuration.

 ### Change FPGA Firmware